owlchester/kanka-docs/docs/source/entities/calendars.md

 ## Date format

-By default, calendar dates display as `d M y s`, but this can be changed around to your preferred formatting.
+By default, calendar dates display as `d M, y s`, but this can be changed around to your preferred formatting.

 Imagining our real date of _February 4th 2023_, the following values will render like this: